 Prince Harry and Meghan Markle in "near catastrophic car chase" with paparazzi, spokesperson says

-Prince Harry and Meghan Markle were in a "near catastrophic car chase" involving paparazzi in New York City, his spokesperson told Reuters and the BBC.
+Prince Harry and Meghan Markle were in a "near catastrophic car chase" involving paparazzi in New York City Tuesday night, his spokesperson said.

 "This relentless pursuit, lasting over two hours, resulted in multiple near collisions involving other drivers on the road, pedestrians and two NYPD (New York Police Department) officers," the spokesperson said.

-The chase was "at the hands of a ring of highly aggressive paparazzi," according to the spokesperson.
+The chase was "at the hands of a ring of highly aggressive paparazzi," according to the statement.

 The pair were in New York for the Ms. Foundation Women of Vision Awards, which they attended with Meghan's mother, Doria Ragland.
-Harry's spokesperson said Ragland was also involved in the chase Tuesday evening.
+Harry's spokesperson said Ragland was also with them during the chase Tuesday evening.

 Harry's mother, Princess Diana, died in a tragic car crash in 1997 as paparazzi chased a car carrying her and her boyfriend, Dodi Al Fayed, through the streets of Paris.